oesteban/hcph-sops/docs/data-collection.md

 ![switchbox_hdmi](./assets/ETimages/switchbox_hdmi.png)

+- [ ] In the Linux parameters go to Display in order to adjust the resolution of both primary and secondary screens to **800x600**.
+!!
+It is crucial that the resolution of both screens, as well as the resolution in the Psychopy code is 800x600, for the eye-tracker calibration to work !!

 - [ ] Double check that the IP address corresponding to the ethernet interface of the **hos68752** laptop is correct.
 You can either run `ifconfig -a` or use the GUI.
 Make sure the IP/mask is **100.1.1.2/24**, and the protocol is IP version 4.
 Execute `ping 100.1.1.1` to see if the eye-tracker is responding with echoes.

 - [ ]	Now it’s time to check that the sync box correctly [WRITE ON HOW TO SEND TEST TRIGGER MANUALLY]